-Sources of Income for Adults Earnings from Work Public Assistance / Alimony / Child Support All Other Income Salary, wages, cash bonuses (before deductions or taxes) Net income from self-employment (farm or business) If you are in the U.S. Military: Basic pay and cash bonuses (do NOT include combat pay, FSSA or privatized housing allowances) Allowances for off-base housing, food and clothing Cash Assistance from State or local government Supplemental Security Income Unemployment benefits Worker's compensation Alimony payments Child support payments Veteran's benefits Strike benefits Social Security Disability benefits Regular income from trusts or estates Annuities Investment income Rental income Regular cash payments from outside household
+Sources of Child Income Examples Earnings from Work Public Assistance / Alimony / Child Support • Earnings from work Social Security a.
+Disability Payments b.
+Survivor's Benefits Income from person outside the household Income from any other source A child has a regular full or part-time job where they earn a salary or wages A child is blind or disabled and receives Social Security A Parent is disabled, retired, or deceased, and their child receives Social Security benefits A friend or extended family member regularly gives a child spending money A child receives regular income from a private pension fund, annuity, or trust Salary, wages, cash bonuses (before deductions or taxes) Net income from self-employment (farm or business) If you are in the U.S. Military: a.
+Basic pay and cash bonuses (do NOT include combat pay, FSSA or privatized housing allowances) b.
+Allowances for off-base housing, food and clothing Cash Assistance from State or local government Supplemental Security Income Unemployment benefits Worker's compensation Alimony payments Child support payments Veteran's benefits Strike benefits